josamuna/js-practice/Day-18/README.md

 ## 8. Manipulating Classes

+### 8.1.
+The className property

 > As the way we are manipulating HTML id, HTML class can also be manipulated.
 Class can be changed dynamically with the property _`className`_ (read and set).
 The use of this property is not a flexible choice when a lot of classes are used.

-> That is the case _`classList`_ comes to picture. the main purpose of classlist is to help to **add** or **remove** class dynamically.
+That is the case _`classList`_ comes to picture.

+HTML

 ```html
 <div id="main-id" class="main-class">
   <p id="p-id">I love DOM</p>
 </div>
 ```

+CSS

 ```css
 .main-class {